Maple24/GameWebsite/readme.txt

 Git is a extremely powerful tool
-Git is my favorate one
+Git is my favorate version controller